Review and road test of the Honda Civic

 CIVIC'S MORE WITH IT

-Honda's tenth generation Civic is a much more competitive proposition.
+Honda's tenth generation Civic remains a competitive family hatch proposition.
 Jonathan Crouch takes a look at what's on offer.

 Ten Second Review of the Honda Civic

 The Honda Civic has always been a more interesting choice for buyers in the Focus-sized family hatchback segment.
-This completely new version is the tenth generation model and has forty years of heritage to build upon.
-There's a more spacious, dynamic-looking body, stronger standards of safety and media connectivity and, perhaps most importantly, two completely fresh petrol engines.
+This tenth generation model gets a minor styling update and has forty years of heritage to build upon.
+We like the spacious, dynamic-looking body, the strong standards of safety and the revvy petrol engines.
 It all sounds quite promising.

 Cars like the Honda Civic were always closest to the heart of company founder Soichiro Honda.
 Back in the Sixties when the best the motor industry could offer a small family was something like a lumbering Morris Oxford, it was he who pioneered the idea of a compact fuel and space-efficient family car with a hi-tech air-cooled flat-four 1300cc engine.
 It was thinking that led to the launch of the original Civic in 1972, a model series that over the next forty years would go on to sell over 20 million cars around the world, over 650,000 of them in the UK.

 Throughout those decades, there have been so many reasons why people like us have wanted to like this car: its unique styling, its wonderfully slick gearbox, its sporty engines, its clever 'magic seating' practicality and its unique driver-centric dash.
 But then came the 'if onlys'.
 If only the ride, refinement, cabin quality and running costs had been better.
 If only the lifeless power steering hadn't disguised the responsive handling.
 If only the pricing had been a bit more competitive.
 You can't afford 'if onlys' the way the Focus-class segment is at present and Honda knew it had to do better.
 Apparently it has done with this much improved MK10 model.